CesarSnake/Battleship/README.md

 ```

 ### How to play
-El joc mostrarà la següent pantalla:
+The game will display the next screen:
 ```
 Rules:
 The objective of the game is discover where are the ships.
-You must atack the ships and sink all of them to win.
+You must atack the ships and destroy all of them to win.
 To attack a ship you must insert a coordinate and press enter.

 Symbols:
 · unknown, place not discovered.
 ~ water, you miss your shot.
-/ hit, you hit one ship but it is not sink
+/ hit, you hit one ship but it is not destroyed
-X sink, you sink the ship.
+X destroyed, you destroyed the ship.

 Ships in the game:
 Carrier, which has 5 holes